Site Cleanup

 Hazardous Materials Spills

-Spill Site Remediation
+Hazmat Spill Site Remediation (Clean Up)

 Hazardous Materials Spills

-Our objective is to ensure that all appropriate site cleanup actions are taken to remediate the site to pre-incident conditions per County, State, and Federal regulations, thus protecting the soils, air, groundwater, and surface waters of Alachua County.
+Our mission is to ensure that all appropriate site cleanup actions are taken to remediate the site to pre-incident conditions per County, State, and Federal regulations, thus protecting the soils, air, groundwater, and surface waters of Alachua County.

 • Hazardous Materials spill